reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 The purpose of the repositories and documentation is to enable other labs to produce their own Modular LED Displays.
 Different PCB manufacturers and assemblers might require slightly different versions of the fabrication files.
 Therefore it is necessary to share the PCB design files so that these labs can generate fabrication files according to their assembly houses.
 At this time (2020), some PCB manufacturers also start accepting design files, for example, from KiCad to export the fabrication files in the exact format they need.
 So even if you decide not to share the schematic design files and only want to provide a schematic drawing instead, a shared PCB design file will make life easier for everyone.

-PCBs for the Modular LED Displays were designed either with OrCAD or KiCad.
-The design files for OrCAD uses `*.brd` as a file extension while KiCad uses `*.kicad_pcb` at this stage.
-For example, the G4 panel driver starting with version 1, has been developed in OrCAD while the panel communication board is being developed in KiCAD.
-Consequently, the [driver board's repository](https://github.com/floesche/Panel-G4-Hardware) is used to track the latest design iteration in the OrCAD file format as a `*.brd` file.
+PCBs for the Modular LED Displays were designed either with Cadence or KiCad.
+The design files for Cadence uses `*.brd` as a file extension while KiCad uses `*.kicad_pcb` at this stage.
+For example, the G4 panel driver starting with version 1, has been developed in Cadence while the panel communication board is being developed in KiCAD.
+Consequently, the [driver board's repository](https://github.com/floesche/Panel-G4-Hardware) is used to track the latest design iteration in the Cadence file format as a `*.brd` file.
 Similarly, the [comm board's repository](https://github.com/floesche/panels_g4_hardware/tree/master/atmega328/four_panel/20mm_matrix/ver3/comm/) contains the latest design iteration in a KiCad file format that uses the extension `*.kicad_pcb`.

 Some designs might require additional files; please make sure to share all files that are necessary to open the PCB design file.
 For example, footprints of other components can be in a `*.kicad_mod` file.

+### Further Readings

+- [CirctuiHub: Taking the hard out of hardware](https://circuithub.com/how-it-works): Explains how to upload native design files to the manufacturer and use their revision history system

 ## Fabrication files

 "Fabrication files" is a set of files sufficient to produce the PCBs.
 The EDA tools generate the files from the PCB design files.
 Although file types are, in general, defined by industry standards, there are small differences between PCB manufacturers and tools.
-OrCAD and KiCad support different settings for each of the generated files.
+Either Cadence tool as well as KiCad support different settings for each of the generated files.
 It would be tedious to explain the various options.
 Instead, we list some best practices that create something similar to the lowest common denominator and have proven to work so far.
 We hope to improve these descriptions over time.

 ### Gerber files

 Files in the [Gerber format](https://www.ucamco.com/en/gerber) describe the different layers of a PCB in a vector format.
 By now, all PCB manufacturers can work with the "Extended Gerber format RS-274X".
 The Gerber format is ASCII based, which is well suited to track changes through git.
 The standard file extension is `*.grb`, and KiCad produces such files through the *File*{:.gui-txt} → *Plot*{:.gui-txt} menu.
-OrCAD generates RS-274X files with the extension `*.art`, which can easily be renamed – either on our side or the PCB manufacturers' side.
+Cadence generates RS-274X files with the extension `*.art`, which can easily be renamed – either on our side or the PCB manufacturers' side.

 Both tools generate one file per layer, for example, copper layers, the solder paste layers on front and back for surface-mount technology (SMT) boards, and the silkscreen.
 Some designs use additional files to describe the edge cuts or the application of adhesives.
 For a four-layer PCB, this can mean almost any number of Gerber files are produced, typically nine for an SMT board: 4×copper, front + back silkscreen, front + back solder paste, and edge cuts.

 There is no standard for how the files are named.
 Therefore the PCB manufacturers require a description of the order of files and other parameters such as board thickness and distance between layers.
-This is either done through an additional file often called `Assembly.art` (for OrCAD) or a human-readable JSON file with the extension `*-job.gbrjob` (for KiCAD).
+This is either done through an additional file often called `Assembly.art` (for Cadence).
+This file contains a cross section chart that visualizes all layers in their respective order including their dielectric layers and layer thickness.
+KiCad on the other hand produces a human-readable JSON file with the extension `*-job.gbrjob` and the same information in text form.
+A standard that is currently developing and getting more widely accepted is the "Gerber Job" file format.
+Since there is no standard, make sure to check with your PCB manufacturer what format they accept.

 #### KiCad